Ethereum Vs Bitcoin – Differences and Similarities

 So Ethereum exists as an all purpose platform for creating decentralized applications.

 The other key difference is that Bitcoin uses an Unspent Transaction Output (UTXO) architecture.
 To make an application for Bitcoin you must program these UTXOs.
 Further, user balances are stored as the sum of a user’s UTXOs.

-UTXOs are stateless, so they can make decentralised applications difficult.
+UTXOs are stateless, so they can make decentralized applications difficult.
 As a result the Ethereum approach is very different.
 It uses an account based system.
 The Ethereum ‘World Computer’ maintains a list of accounts and associated balances, internal change, and any code.